This post may contain affiliate links. Please read our disclosure policy.

 Use these instructions to make the perfect homemade apple butter every time!
 Further details and measurements can be found in the recipe card below.

 Step 1: Peel, core and quarter the apples.
 There is no need to slice them any smaller.
-I do find it easier to strain if the apples are peeled, and if you don’t strain it, you must peel.
+I do find it easier to strain if the apples are peeled, and if you don’t strain it, you need to have already removed the peels.

 Step 2: In a large, high sided pot, add all the sugar and cook over medium high heat to make a dry caramel.
 Break up any clumps of sugar with your spoon.
 You can stir a dry caramel, but as soon as all the sugar melts, I usually stop stirring.